Average Price of An AC Unit in Ontario

 Now we’re getting into a bit of the nitty gritty.
 Higher SEER (more efficient) Air Conditioners usually are available in what we call ‘Two Stage’ functionality.
 Most people know that furnaces come with variable speeds so the furnace can adjust to how much heat is needed.
 If you think about it, it only makes sense that Air Conditioners have the same features.
 Rather than producing the same amount of cooling regardless of how fast the fan is running (making hot and cold spots with lots of humidity), two stage air conditioners have a low speed and a high speed.
 This works particularly well in a number of circumstances.
 In the shoulder seasons, when the temperature doesn’t tend to be quite as hot, you don’t need the full capacity of the air conditioner.
 If the furnace can run on a lower speed it would be much more comfortable for the entire house if the A/C could match that.
 Where two stage really shines is in the summer time when it isn’t super hot but the humidity level is high.
 Low stage cooling dehumidifies without trying to drastically reduce the temperature.
 This not only makes the house more comfortable, but also saves electricity.

 While most Air Conditioners produced in North America have similar warranty periods (typically 10 year parts, 1 year labour) we have found that an additional 10 year labour warranty is great value.
 This will only add less than $400 to the cost of the unit, but it completely protects you (with the required preventive maintenance) and more importantly will likely extend the life of your unit by 50-100%!
 As we mention in other parts of this website, once you determine the proper equipment for your house, the key to minimizing cost is to buy equipment that you won’t have to replace for 15+ years!
+This can save a lot of headaches on the repair process.

 The manufacturers of Air Conditioning equipment have gotten so good at making product that works in a variety of conditions what sometimes gets lost is the difference a good installation team (and company) can make.
 Contractors that have a long standing relationship with a manufacturer and are one of a select few contractors to sell the product in a given area are required to send their crews on regular installation (and service) training.
 The trainers from the manufacturers know exactly what conditions their equipment runs best in.
 While almost any technician can install an Air Conditioner and get it to blow cold air, homeowners will want to be sure of a few things: